 No matter where you stand on grits, they're an undeniable part of Southern food culture.
 Whether served with cheese, hot sauce, sugar or all three (blasphemy?), they are a critical part of many of our morning routines.
 One of our utmost favorite bowls of grits comes from Atlanta-based restaurant Flying Biscuit Cafe.
 Here's how to make them at home.

-Opened in 1993 by waitress and chef Delia Champion alongside Indigo Girls band member Emily Saliers, Flying Biscuit Cafe has reigned supreme in Atlanta for over 20 years.
+Opened in 1993 by waitress and chef Delia Champion, alongside Indigo Girls band member Emily Saliers, Flying Biscuit Cafe has reigned supreme in Atlanta for over 20 years.
 With locations in North Carolina, Florida and Texas, Flying Biscuit Cafe is spreading its traditional takes on Southern-inspired comfort food throughout the region.
-One of the signature dishes (and customer favorites) is their award-winning Creamy Dreamy White Cheddar Grits.
+One of its signature dishes (and customer favorites) is its award-winning creamy dreamy white wheddar grits.

 Flying Biscuit's Creamy Dreamy White Cheddar Grits

 In a saucepan, combine water, half-and-half, salt and white pepper and bring to a boil.
 Slowly pour grits into boiling water while whisking constantly (watch out for splattering; mixture is very hot).
-Reduce the heat to low and continue to whisk often, until thick and completely smooth, about 10-15 minutes.
+Reduce the heat to low and continue to whisk often, until thick and completely smooth, 10 to 15 minutes.